bueltge/wordpress-multisite-enhancements/readme.txt

 So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.2.0 (2015-09-03) =
+* Add support for Favicon feature `wp_site_icon` since WP 4.3
+* Add status label to each site in the admin bar
+* Codex changes
+* Add hook `multisite_enhancements_autoload` to unset files, there not necessary on autoload, see also the [Wiki](https://github.com/bueltge/wordpress-multisite-enhancements/wiki) for more information

 = 1.1.0 (2015-02-26) =
 * Some modifications to plugin and theme admin columns for better performance and usage on Multisites with more as 100 blogs, plugins, themes [Issue #16](https://github.com/bueltge/wordpress-multisite-enhancements/pull/16)
 * Code inspections